ProgramComputer/plugin-XDCC/README.md

 **A simple plugin to do xdcc for webircgateway to IRC networks for any web client**

 ### Overview
-This plugin currently supports DCC SEND.
+This plugin currently supports XDCC SEND.

 ### Building and development